blackat/blackat.github.io/_drafts/2019-09-08-javascript-module-system.md

 - it does not rely on any global variable
 - a module system will load and execute _synchronously_ the code wrapped by the modules
 - each module imports its own dependencies that are loaded in a chain, no more explicit loading.

+In CommonsJS every file is a module, each module has an _implicit_ local scope.
+CommonsJS modules import dependencies dynamically via _asynchronous_ function calls.

+__Pro Tip.__ Explore the contante of the global variable `module` to see how the module system manages the modules using `console.log(module)` from the main file that imports the module.
+{: .notice--info}

 ### AMD module format